• Skip to main content

 • Flour - This recipe is made with white flour and I do not recommend using whole wheat flour.
 If you are looking for an Irish Soda Bread recipe using whole grains, check out Traditional Irish Brown Soda Bread.

-• Vegan butter - My favorite brand is Earth Balance.
+• Vegan butter - My favorite brands are Country Crock Plant Butter and Earth Balance.

-• If you don't like your Irish Soda Bread with raisins, you can leave them out or use an alternative dried fruit.
+• If you don't like your Irish Soda Bread with raisins, you can leave them out or use an alternative dried fruit like cranberries or dates.

 • If you want caraway seeds, you can add 2 teaspoon when you are mixing the dry ingredients.

-Add in the raisins and stir with a wooden spoon.
+Dough being mixed in a bowl with a wooden spoon.

 Store the vegan Irish soda bread in an airtight container at room temperature for up to 3 days.
 I like to lightly toast a slice in the oven to reheat it.